ajay618/Saturday-hack-night-template/README.md

 sqlparse==0.4.4
 tzdata==2024.1
 ## How to configure
-download a virtual enviornment : pip install virtualenv create a virtual enviornment : python -m venv env activate virtual enviornmnrt : .\env\Scripts\activate Install django in virtual enviornment : pip install django Start django project  :django-admin startproject toDo_main Create a todo app : python manage.py startapp todo Configure created app in settings.py
+download a virtual enviornment : pip install virtualenv, create a virtual enviornment : python -m venv env, activate virtual enviornmnrt : .\env\Scripts\activate, Install django in virtual enviornment : pip install django, Start django project  :django-admin startproject toDo_main, Create a todo app : python manage.py startapp todo, Configure created app in settings.py,
-Add path for the template directory
+Add path for the template directory,
 Configure static files in django for css and js files
 ## How to Run
 Follow the above commands and configure the project as given above